MSL Online Format

 Students in the online format receive the exact same degree as students in the residential format.
 The requirements and structure of the curriculum are the same, with a rich and varied selection of online electives.

 Like the residential format, the online format operates on the semester system, with each semester divided into two eight-week terms.
+Students can take up to two classes during each term.
 Each eight-week term includes a seven-week session and a one-week session known as "Power Week."
-Students can also take classes during the seven-week summer term and the summer Power Week.
-Students can take up to two classes during each term.
-In addition, students are required to complete at least two credits in residential elective courses.

 View term diagram.